yimuchen/SiPMCalibControl/README.md

   - [libps5000][Picoscope]: For interfacing with the readout oscilloscope
   - [WiringPi][WiringPi]: For trigger control via GPIO
   - [Paramiko][Paramiko]: For data transfer over ssh
+- For web interface generation
+  - Install `sass` for css file generation.

 For deployment for local testing on personal machines, WiringPi and ADS1x15 is not needed.
 But local testing will require the user to manually setup a trigger